Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Experimental Verification

-The Q-value estimation bias is equal to the difference between Q-value estimate and true Q-value.
-To approximate the average Q-value estimation bias, we calculate the average difference between the Q-value estimate and the actual discounted return over states of 10 episodes every 50000 iterations (evaluate up to the first 500 states per episode).
-Figure \ref{fig.average_bia} graphs the average Q-value estimation bias curves during learning.
-See Appendix \ref{appen.additional_results} for additional results.
+To evaluate the impact of the return distribution learning on Q-value estimation accuracy, this section compares the estimation bias of DSAC, SAC, Double-Q SAC and Single-Q SAC on different benchmarks.
+The Q-value estimation bias is equal to the difference between the Q-value estimate and the true Q-value.
+To approximate the true Q-value, we calculate the average actual discounted return over states of 10 episodes every 20000 iterations (evaluate up to the first 200 states per episode).
+Fig. \ref{fig.average_bia} graphs the average Q-value estimation and true Q-value curves during learning.
+Table \ref{table.bias} gives the average relative Q-value estimation bias which equals the Q-value estimation bias divided by the true Q-value.
+Noted that this part excludes the InvDoublePendulum-v2 task, because due to its simplicity, a good policy has been learned before the value function converges.

-Our results demonstrate that traditional TD learning (such as DDPG and Single-Q SAC) suffers from overestimations during the learning procedure in most cases, which is in contrast to actor-critic Double Q-learning and Clipped Double Q-leaning methods, which usually lead to an underestimation bias.
-For maximization problems, underestimation is usually far preferable to overestimation because iteratively maximizing a function's lower bound is a useful alternative to directly maximizing the function \cite{rustagi2014optimization,schulman2015TRPO}.
-This explains why DDPG and Single-Q SAC perform worst in most tasks compared to their respective similar algorithms.
-Although the effect of return distribution learning varies from task to task, it significantly reduces the overestimation bias in all tasks compared with traditional TD learning.
-Besides, the return distribution learning usually leads to the highest Q-value estimation accuracy of all policy evaluation methods mentioned above, thus achieving state-of-the-art performance.
+Compared with Single-Q SAC that updates Q-value using the traditional TD learning method, the overestimation bias of DSAC is reduced by 10.53\%, 5.76\%, 926.09\%, 1.89\% on Humanoid-v2, Ant-v2, Walker2d-v2, and HalfCheetah-v2, respectively.
+Our results demonstrate the theoretical analysis in Section \ref{sec:overesimation_in_distributional}, i.e., the return distribution learning can be used to reduce overestimations without introducing any additional value or policy network.
+As a comparison, SAC (uses clipped double Q-learning) and Double-Q SAC (uses double Q-learning) suffer from underestimations during the learning procedure.
+While the effect of each value learning method varies from task to task, the Q-value estimation accuracy of DSAC is higher than SAC and Double-Q SAC in most cases.
+This explains why DSAC exceeds Single-Q SAC, SAC, and Double-Q SAC on most benchmarks by a wide margin.
+Therefore, our results demonstrate that the return distribution learning can greatly improve policy performance by mitigating overestimations.

-\subsection{Time Efficiency}
+\subsubsection{Time Efficiency}